lukas-krecan/ShedLock/README.md

 ShedLock [![Build Status](https://travis-ci.org/lukas-krecan/ShedLock.png?branch=master)](https://travis-ci.org/lukas-krecan/ShedLock) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.javacrumbs.shedlock/shedlock-parent/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.javacrumbs.shedlock/shedlock-parent)
 ========

-You have a simple Spring scheduler which works great until you need to run the application on multiple instances.
-Now what?
-You want to execute your tasks only once.
-You can use Quartz, but it's incredibly complex.
-You can use environment variable to determine a "scheduler master", but what if it dies?
-Or you can use ShedLock.

 ShedLock does one and only thing.
-It makes sure your tasks ar executed at most once.
+It makes sure your scheduled tasks ar executed at most once.
 It coordinates cluster nodes using shared database.
 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node (or thread).
-Please note, that **if one task is already running execution from another node does not wait, it is simply skipped**.
+Please note, that **if one task is already being executed on one node, execution on other nodes does not wait, it is simply skipped**.

-Currently, only Spring scheduled tasks coordinated through Mongo or JDBC database are supported.
+Currently, only Spring scheduled tasks coordinated through Mongo, JDBC database or ZooKeeper are supported.
 More scheduling and coordination mechanisms and expected in the future.

 Feedback and pull-requests welcome!